Bernard H. Breslauer: Life

 In 1992 the Pierpont Morgan Library mounted an exhibition titled The Breslauer Collection of Manuscript Illuminations – with over a hundred books, his was one of the world's largest private collections.
+A special issue of The Book Collector, "To Bernard Breslauer on the Centenary of the Firm, Martin Breslauer and His Own Eightieth Birthday," commemorated the exhibit.

 He also owned a collection of illuminated manuscripts, part of which is now in the J. Paul Getty Museum in Los Angeles.
-In 1997 Breslauer donated his family archive and his firm's archive to the Staatsbibliothek zu Berlin – in the same year he was given an honorary doctorate by the Freien Universität Berlin.
+In 1997 Breslauer donated his family archive and his firm's archive to the Staatsbibliothek zu Berlin – in the same year he was given an honorary doctorate by the Freie Universität Berlin.
 He never married and had no children and so just before his death he founded the B.H.
 Breslauer Foundation New York, which was awarded the Max-Herrmann-Preis in 2014 for its regular support for the Staatsbibliothek zu Berlin.
 He also endowed a professor of bibliography at the University of California and left funds to the Houghton Library, Harvard University Library and the British Library for buying rare books.

 Breslauer's estate was auctioned at Christie's in 2005.
 In 2008 the International League of Antiquarian Booksellers added his name to their four-yearly prize for bibliography, making it the ILAB Breslauer Prize for Bibliography.